 Emergencies happen every day, in the workplace, in the home and out and about.
 Learning these vital lifesaving skills and techniques could make a huge difference in the life of someone you care about.

-Life Saving Victoria’s CPR course will provide you with the skills and knowledge to be able to confidently take control of potentially life threatening emergencies until professional assistance arrives.
+Life Saving Victoria’s CPR course in Melbourne will provide you with the skills and knowledge to be able to confidently take control of potentially life threatening emergencies until professional assistance arrives.

 The course focus includes cover the signs and symptoms and treatment options for incidents including first aid and CPR / breathing conditions.

-The short course is ideal for all Victorians, but in particular those who have the responsibility for the care of another or have the duty of care towards a person in their personnel or professional lives.
+The CPR training course is ideal for all Victorians, but in particular those who have the responsibility for the care of another or have the duty of care towards a person in their personnel or professional lives.

 Unit – HLTAID001 Provide Cardiopulmonary Resuscitation